Updated: May 10

 How to Improve Website Security While You Practice Lawyer SEO

 Your website is the most important facet of your Lawyer SEO.
 Your website is where your links, landing pages, contact information, and content go.
-So when it gets hacked, it puts your security, marketing strategies, and SEO efforts at risk.
+It's where you implement lead generation, optimizations, and content marketing for lawyers.
+When it gets hacked, it puts your security, marketing strategies, and SEO efforts at risk.

 For anyone who runs a website, a security breach is a nightmare.
 Search engines like Google don't like sending users to potentially harmful sites, so when you do get unfortunately hacked, there will be a very obvious warning tag that discourages people from entering your domain.
 As a result, not only will your search engine rankings drop, but users also won't be able to trust you and will avoid your site at all costs.

 Not to mention, if your site does get hacked, all your traceable login information and personal data are at risk—emails, passwords, other online accounts, etc. So you must learn basic cybersecurity tips to protect you, your law firm, and your clients from any type of cyberattack.

 Having administrative access to a website, usually via the site's login details, is the simplest way for hackers to bring it down.
 Unfortunately, anyone with that degree of access is free to do whatever they want with your website.

 To avoid this, make sure that people who don't need access to your website can't, that they don't have more permission than they need, and that any usernames and passwords you give them are changed as soon as their task is through.
 For example, someone you may have provided your login credentials to make a short modification on your website or fix a problem for you may still have them afterward, posing a security concern.